 Who is to blame?
 That seems always to be the primary underlying question after an accident happens.
-The victims are quick to point figures accusing the other parties involved.
+The victims are quick to point fingers accusing the other parties involved.
 However, the victims might also shoulder some fault.
 Knowing who is responsible is essential when it comes to seeking compensation.
 An experienced Buffalo car accident lawyer can help determine liability before filing the claim case.
 They can do this based on evidence gathered after investigating the scene and collecting the eyewitness statements as well as your medical report and the police report.
 They will consider a few common factors when trying to answer the question, “who is responsible for the accident?”

 It is the reckless or careless behavior of a motorist when operating a vehicle on the roads.
-It includes incidents where the driver did not see the biker, did not yield right of way, was driving under the influence, or was speeding leading up to the accident.
+It includes incidents where the driver did not see the biker, did not yield the right of way, was driving under the influence, or was speeding leading up to the accident.
 It can be on a combination of any of these, and this makes the driver liable for the accident and resulting injuries and losses.
-Our lawyers will investigate the matter to prove the other party was negligent in their conduct and failed to operate their vehicle or uphold their duty of care safely.
+Our motorcycle accident lawyers will investigate the matter to prove the other party was negligent in their conduct and failed to operate their vehicle or uphold their duty of care safely.

 The incident might have occurred due to a manufacturer’s error in your motorcycle.
 It can be due to incorrect setup, a malfunctioning part, or any other related reason.